thetazzo/ml-learning/session_1/README.md

     $$w = w - dw$$
     $$b = b - db$$

-* The first problem we encounter when calculating error distance values is that the values appear to be large numbers, causing our parameters `w`, `b` to "jump around" too much and never reach the desired values.
+* The first problem we encounter when calculating error differance values is that the values appear to be large numbers, causing our parameters `w`, `b` to "jump around" too much and never reach the desired values.

 * Let's introduce the concept of `learning rate (rate)` into our model.
     * We can now have more control over the learning rate of our model.
-    * In our case it will solve the problem of large error distance values
+    * In our case it will solve the problem of large error differance values
     $$w = w - (rate * dw)$$
     $$b = b - (rate * db)$$